gisellevonbingen/SNSDownloader/README.md

-# TwitterDownloader
+# SNSDownloader
 Just practice, Persnal purpose

-Read tweet urls, and download tweet's text, photo, video
+Can download Twitter(X) and TikTok's text, photo and video